Abortion in Iowa: Judicial history

 On June 17, 2022, the Iowa Supreme Court ruled that the state constitution does not protect the right to an abortion.
 Justice Edward Mansfield wrote in the majority that "All we hold today is that the Iowa Constitution is not the source of a fundamental right to an abortion necessitating a strict scrutiny standard of review for regulations affecting that right".
 The court's decision is a reversal of its 2018 ruling, where it found that the constitution protects the right to an abortion.

 The U.S. Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, later in 2022.
 Iowa instituted a 24-hour waiting period for abortions, and clinics lost staff, leading to a 13% decrease in legal abortions in Iowa within a year of the U.S. Supreme Court decision.

-In June 2023, the Iowa Supreme Court issued a 3–3 split decision on a proposed six-week abortion ban, leaving a lower court order blocking the law in place.
+In June 2023, the Iowa Supreme Court deadlocked 3–3 on a proposed six-week abortion ban, leaving in place a lower court order that blocked the law.
 The ban could not be enforced, and abortion remained legal up to 20 weeks in the state.

 In July 2023, Judge Joseph Seidlin of Polk County ruled on a lawsuit against the July 2023 legislation that generally restricted abortions to six weeks; Seidlin ruled that based on Iowa Supreme Court precedent, the "undue burden" standard should be applied to this case, and that under this standard, the legislation is "likely" unconstitutional on due process grounds; thus Seidlin ordered the legislation temporarily blocked.

 In June 2024, the Iowa Supreme Court, in a 4–3 decision, ruled that the July 2023 legislation that generally restricted abortions to six weeks was not unconstitutional based on the "rational basis" standard because it was "rationally related to the state’s legitimate interest in protecting unborn life […] The state’s interest in protecting the unborn can be traced to Iowa’s earliest days".
 Thus, the Iowa Supreme Court instructed for lifting of the block on the July 2023 law.